Unboxed-Software/solana-course/content/solana-pay.md

 Now that you're up and running, it's time to create an endpoint that supports transaction requests for location check-in using the Scavenger Hunt program.

 Start by opening the file at `pages/api/checkIn.ts`.
-Notice that it has a helper function for initializing `eventOrganizer` from a private key environment variable.
+Notice that it has a helper function for initializing `eventOrganizer` from a secret key environment variable.
 The first thing we'll do in this file is the following:

 1. Export a `handler` function to handle an arbitrary HTTP request
 2. Add `get` and `post` functions for handling those HTTP methods